MicrosoftDocs/win32/desktop-src/SecAuthN/obtaining-default-digest-credentials.md

 ---
-Description: 'Both clients and servers must obtain credentials before they can establish a security context for message exchange.' ms.assetid: 'a72404b8-1ec9-4f58-b3a6-09811070ea29'
+Description: Both clients and servers must obtain credentials before they can establish a security context for message exchange. ms.assetid: a72404b8-1ec9-4f58-b3a6-09811070ea29
-title: Obtaining Default Digest Credentials
+title: Obtaining Default Digest Credentials ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Obtaining Default Digest Credentials

 Both clients and servers must obtain [*credentials*](security.c_gly#-security-credentials-gly) before they can establish a [*security context*](security.s_gly#-security-security-context-gly) for message exchange.
-The default behavior of the [**AcquireCredentialsHandle**](acquirecredentialshandle--general-.md) function is to provide credentials for the security principal associated with the current logon [*session*](security.s_gly#-security-session-gly).
+The default behavior of the [**AcquireCredentialsHandle**](/windows/win32/Sspi/?branch=master) function is to provide credentials for the security principal associated with the current logon [*session*](security.s_gly#-security-session-gly).

 The following example demonstrates a server-side call to obtain the default credentials.